terraform-ibm-modules/terraform-ibm-watsonx-governance/README.md

 <!-- Update this title with a descriptive name.
 Use sentence case. -->
-# IBM Watson Governance module
+# IBM Watsonx Governance module

 <!--
 Update status and "latest release" badges: